Last updated: May 2026

 Vetting potential partners requires thorough assessment of their production capabilities, quality standards, and communication protocols.
 Request sample products, conduct video facility tours, and establish clear quality expectations before launching.

-• Production capability: Must handle single-unit or small batch manufacturing
+• Production capability: must handle single-unit or small batch manufacturing

-• Quality consistency: Maintains standards across individual orders
+• Quality consistency: maintains standards across individual orders

-• Communication systems: Has digital infrastructure for real-time updates
+• Communication systems: has digital infrastructure for real-time updates

-• Capacity flexibility: Can scale up during peak periods
+• Capacity flexibility: can scale up during peak periods

 Setting up direct fulfillment systems

 Implementing made-to-order requires establishing systems that connect your storefront directly to production facilities.
-Key components include API connections between your ecommerce platform and production partners, automated order routing, production tracking dashboards, quality control checkpoints, and shipping integration.
+Key components include API connections between your Ecommerce platform and production partners, automated order routing, production tracking dashboards, quality control checkpoints, and shipping integration.

 Managing customer communications